Select your language

 1. Identification and Characterization of Novel Allergens (CARE)

-The identification of new allergens is a main focus of our research and shall lead to the establishment of biomarkers for clinical diagnostics and organ manifestation.
-Characterization of proteins in terms of structure, molecular weight, hydrophilic/lipophilic characteristics, function (e.g. protease activity) and binding to IgE antibodies from patients’ sera shall help to answer the question: What makes an allergen an allergen?
+The identification of new allergens is a main focus of our research in order to establish biomarkers for clinical diagnostics and organ manifestation.
+Characterization of proteins in terms of structure, molecular weight, hydrophilic/lipophilic characteristics, function (e.g. protease activity) and serum IgE-binding shall help to answer the question: What makes an allergen an allergen?
 What are the relevant adjuvant factors?

 2. Investigation of Sensitization Routes (CONTROL)

-Several single peanut allergens have been identified and isolated in the RG over the years.
+Several peanut allergens have been identified and isolated in the RG over the years.

-Some peanut allergens are very stable molecules and can be transferred via air directly inducing bronchospasm after opening a bag with peanut snack.
-These single allergens shall now be used as tools to elucidate sensitization and elicitation mechanisms of allergy and asthma in projects funded by the German Center for Lung Research (DZL).
+Some peanut allergens are very stable molecules and can travel through the air, which can induce bronchospasm after opening a bag with a peanut snack some distance apart from the patient.
+We want to use these specific allergens to elucidate the initiation of sensitization and pathomechanisms of allergy and asthma in projects funded by the German Center for Lung Research (DZL).

-A special focus of our research lies on the interaction of lipophilic allergens and the lipids of the respective allergen source and its effect on allergenicity.
-In addition, we investigate whether lipophilic allergens are preferentially responsible for severe allergic reactions and asthma development and try to elucidate the various underlying mechanisms (Flagship Project Basic Science of the DZL, coordinator: Prof. Uta Jappe).
+A special focus of our research lies on the interaction of lipophilic allergens (e.g. oleosins, lipid transfer proteins from plants, galactose-alpha-1-3 galactose (alpha-Gal) from mammalian meat) and the lipids of the respective allergen source and its effect on allergenicity.
+In addition, we investigate if lipophilic allergens can be responsible for severe allergic reactions and asthma development, and if so, by which underlying mechanisms (Flagship Project Basic Science of the DZL, coordinator: Prof. Uta Jappe).

-Apart from peanut as one of the most severe food allergies we purify single allergens from house dust mite and/or produce them recombinantly in order to determine individual sensitization profiles.
-We recently succeeded in the development of a serum-saving array for the detection of IgE-antibodies against several new house dust mite allergens.
+Apart from peanut as one of the most severe food allergies we recombinantly produce allergens from house dust mites in order to determine individual sensitization profiles.
+We recently succeeded in the development of a serum-saving array for the detection of IgE-antibodies against several house dust mite allergens.

-Based on these results, organ specificity in the recognition of house dust mite allergens was hypothesised.
-In collaboration with the Hannover Medical School, this question is being investigated as part of the DFG project JA 1007/4-1.
+Based on these results, the organ specific reaction to house dust mite allergens is currently investigated in collaboration with the Hannover Medical School (MHH) as part of the DFG project JA 1007/4-1.

 4. Identification and Characterization of Biomarkers for Diagnosis and Therapy (CARE)

-The identification of biomarkers in sera of allergic patients is another important field of research of our group.
-These biomarkers are, for example, a) metabolized and/or immunologically altered allergens, b) allergen-coupled carrier molecules, c) antibodies of the IgE isotype, but also d) other antibody isotypes like allergen-specific IgG and IgA, which may have anti-allergic effects.
-Here, certain IgE-binding motifs may serve as risk factors for the severity of clinical allergy symptoms.
-Also a certain allergen-specific IgE-antibody pattern (sensitization profile) may present a risk factor, e.g. a peanut-allergic patient with IgE against the storage proteins Ara h 1, 2 and 3 (see figure, panel 4) as well as the oleosins Ara h 14 and Ara h 15..
+The identification of biomarkers in sera of allergic patients is another important research field of our group.
+Examples of these biomarkers include a) metabolized and/or immunologically altered allergens, b) allergen-coupled carrier molecules, c) antibodies of the IgE isotype, but also d) other antibody isotypes like allergen-specific IgG and IgA, which may have anti-allergic effects.
+Certain IgE-binding motifs may serve as risk factors for the severity of allergic symptoms.
+Also, a certain allergen-specific IgE-antibody pattern (sensitization profile) may present a risk factor, e.g. a peanut-allergic patient with IgE against the storage proteins Ara h 1, 2 and 3 (see Figure 1, image 4) as well as the oleosins Ara h 14 and Ara h 15.

-he identification and characterization of clinically relevant single allergens, cloning and production of recombinant allergens as well as synthesis of peptides which are part of IgE epitopes puts us in the position to perform component-resolved diagnostics.
-This way, IgE antibodies specific for an allergenic protein or a certain sequential epitope can be identified and analyzed.
+The identification and characterization of clinically relevant individual allergens, cloning and production of recombinant allergens as well as synthesis of peptides which are part of IgE epitopes puts us in the position to perform component-resolved diagnostics.
+Therefore, IgE antibodies specific for an allergenic protein or a specific linear epitope can be identified and analyzed.
 Thus, individual sensitization patterns (“allergograms”) against different a) proteins, e.g. food allergens like peanut and lupine, house dust mite allergens, pollen, drugs like novel biological drugs, b) homologous (structurally related) proteins in different food and c) different antibody-binding motifs (IgE binding regions) of a single allergen are determined (precision diagnostics).
+We successfully isolated and characterized peanut oleosins, which we identified as markers for allergy severity.
+Since these allergens are not soluble in aqueous solutions, they are most probably not part of the solutions available for routine allergy diagnostic tests or treatments.
+We are currently working on the transfer of these lipophilic allergens into routine allergy diagnostic tests (transfer), and investigate their potential in therapeutics.

-Additionally, we have developed a multianalyte assay for the detection of delayed anaphylaxis to meat, a new entity called “the alpha-GAL syndrome”, which is already in use for the patients in the RG-associated allergy outpatient clinics.
-In some cases in which the routine diagnostic tests were negative, our multianalyte assay led to the correct diagnosis and therefore enabled the patients to re-evaluate their diet and reduce their risk of anaphylaxis (precision diagnostics).
+Additionally, we have developed a multianalyte assay for the detection of delayed anaphylaxis to meat, the so-called alpha-GAL syndrome, which is already in use for the patients in the RG-associated allergy outpatient clinics.
+This assay was superior compared to routine tests in detecting the alpha-GAL-syndrome in some patient cases.
+These patients were then able to re-evaluate their diet which minimized their risk of anaphylaxis (precision diagnostics).

-In our project on immune reactions to target treatments (biologicals) we identified single epitopes which are most probably responsible for the loss of efficacy during treatment due to anti-drug-antibodies in patients’ sera (Proof-of-Principle).
+In a proof-of-principle project on immune reactions to target treatments (biologicals), we identified epitopes on therapeutic antibodies which are likely responsible for the loss of efficacy during treatment due to anti-drug-antibodies in patients’ sera.
+This discovery will benefit patient care as safe and effective alternative biologicals, that do not cross-react with other biological allergens, could be prescribed in a timely manner (Figure 1, image 4).

-ImproviNg DIagnostiCs And ThErapy of Food Hypersensitivity (INDICATE-FH): a new BMBF-financed consortium
+ImproviNg DIagnostiCs And ThErapy of Food Hypersensitivity (INDICATE-FH): A BMBF-financed consortium

-Recently, we started a new BMBF-financed project called "ImproviNg DIagnostiCs And ThErapy of Food Hypersensitivity" (INDICATE-FH) in a consortium with the Institute of Nutritional Medicine of the University of Lübeck and the University of Hohenheim to improve diagnostics regarding intolerance to wheat.
-Food intolerances to wheat flour are common problems in medical practice.
+Since 2021, we have worked on "ImproviNg DIagnostiCs And ThErapy of Food Hypersensitivity" (INDICATE-FH) in a consortium with the Institute of Nutritional Medicine of the University of Lübeck and the University of Hohenheim to improve diagnostics regarding allergic and non-allergic wheat-related diseases.
+Food intolerances to wheat flour is a common problem in medical practice.
 In many cases, the non-specific gastrointestinal symptoms are misinterpreted as irritable bowel syndrome.
 The main reason for this is the lack of specific biomarkers and practical diagnostic procedures.
 The main goal of the project is to optimize existing diagnostics for non-celiac wheat sensitivity (NCWS) in differentiation to celiac disease (CD), wheat allergy (WA) and irritable bowel syndrome.
-The FG Clinical and Molecular Allergology works on the pathogenesis of wheat intolerance and improvement of diagnostics for wheat allergy.
-Allergenic proteins from wheat and lupine are identified, purified, characterized and recombinantly produced to improve the sensitivity and specificity of allergy tests.
-Using these single allergens, antibody- and cell-based assays will be developed and optimized with the goal of more reliably distinguishing WA from CD and NCWS as well as intestinal diseases of other origin in the future.
-In addition, the individual allergens will be investigated to determine whether they are associated with the severity of an allergic reaction in the sense of a biomarker.
-Furthermore, transcriptome and methylome analyses will be used to screen for candidate genes with biomarker potential that could in the future allow discrimination between allergic and non-allergic reactions to wheat using a simple blood test (Prof. T. Goldmann, Borstel).
-The recombinant single allergens of wheat as well as the newly identified allergens of lupine will be used for mechanistic pathogenesis elucidation.
-This will optimize the diagnosis and –eventually- the treatment of patients with symptoms to wheat products, which will be a relief for many patients as they will be able to change their diet accordingly to get through their daily life as symptom-free as possible.
+The RG Clinical and Molecular Allergology examines the pathogenesis of wheat intolerance and aims to improve the diagnostics for wheat allergy by identifying, purifying and characterizing wheat allergens.
+They are subsequently recombinantly produced to enhance the sensitivity and specificity of allergy tests, and to use them in future antibody- and cell-based assays.
+Our goal is to better distinguish between WA, CD, NCWS and other intestinal diseases in the future.
+In addition, we will assess whether the individual allergens can be associated with the severity of an allergic reaction and may therefore serve as a biomarker or not.
+Furthermore, transcriptome and methylome analyses will be used to screen for genes with biomarker potential that would allow discrimination between allergic and non-allergic reactions to wheat using a simple blood test (Prof. T. Goldmann, Borstel).
+The recombinant wheat allergens will be used to examine pathomechanisms in a cell culture model.
+This will optimize the diagnostics and – eventually - the treatment of patients with symptoms to wheat products.
+This would be a relief for many patients as they would be able to change their diet accordingly to get through their daily life as symptom-free as possible.

 5. Setup of Registries and Data Bases